Cookie Consent by TermsFeed

 GoToSocial

-Why I am suggesting it: While it doesn’t have an integrated frontend (but Mastodon mobile apps or other frontends can be used, as Pinafore (now discontinued), Mangane, Soapbox, etc.), it already supports many of the features you’d expect from an ActivityPub implementation.
+Why I am suggesting it: While it doesn’t have an integrated frontend (but Mastodon mobile apps or other frontends can be used, as Enafore Mangane, etc.), it already supports many of the features you’d expect from an ActivityPub implementation.
 It’s fast, suitable for installation on a low end hardware, can be deployed without a reverse proxy as has integrated support for Letsencrypt certificates.
 But…

 Please, consider that: It’s still at alpha stage.
-Things can still break, it doesn’t support any kind of account migration from Mastodon (while it’s supported by Pleroma and its forks), it doesn’t support pinned posts, etc.
+Things can still break and it doesn’t support any kind of account migration from Mastodon (while it’s supported by Pleroma and its forks).

-Why I’m suggesting another solution: While I think it will be a game changer, I think it’s bit early to deploy it unless you’re a very skilled and experienced administrator.
+Why I’m suggesting another solution: While I think it could be a game changer, I think it’s bit early to deploy it unless you’re a very skilled and experienced administrator.
 You should understand its “quirks and features”, mainly tied to its alpha status.
 While I’ve installed and will keep installed a GoToSocial instance, at the moment I’ll just keep it in a test stage server in order to follow its development status.
-I think it’s one of the most interesting and promising projects out there.

 To sum up: GoToSocial could potentially become one of the most interesting ActivityPub microblogging platforms, at least for small and medium sized communities.
 It’s a bit early to consider it ready for a production deployment, but it’s already worth testing.